Jens Friedenreich Hage: Early life

 Hage was born on 6 October 1752 in Stege on the island of Møn, the eldest child of Johannes Jensen Hage and Bolette Margrethe Friedenreich.
 The Hage family was of Dutch origins and had counted merchants at least since the 17th century.
 He was the elder brother of Christopher Friedenreich Hage.

 Career

 On 11 July 1765, Hage passed his exams as a helmsman.
 In 1777 he moved to the Danish West Indies where he made a fortune as a merchant and plantation owner.
 He was the owner of the plantation Frederikshaab on St, Croix.
-He also purchased the Clairfield estate in Pennsylvania, In 1790, he was back in Stege.
+He also purchased the Clairfield estate at Pennsylvania, In 1790, he was back in Stege.
 In the late 1890s, he settled as a merchant in Copenhagen.
 He traded under the name J. F. Hage & Co. in spite of the fact that he had no partners.